 How to Calculate Your Personal Foodprint

 All this information can seem overwhelming, but thankfully there are a number of online carbon footprint calculators which can be used to give you a rough benchmark of your personal foodprint.
 Many of these vary in accuracy so it’s important to take the output as an indicator.
-For those looking for more concrete information about footprints, each of my recipes on this website include a detailed carbon footprint breakdown.
+For those looking for more concrete information about footprints, each of my recipes a detailed carbon footprint breakdown.

 You can find more information about how to eat a low carbon diet in this section.
 For now I’ll explain what factors affect the size of a food’s footprint.